willyhoang/take/README.md

 Set config variable for key CHROME_WEBDRIVER_PATH.
 This should be the location where the buildpack installs the chromedriver executable.
 (This is needed for Selenium to run).

+## Stack ##

+This web app was built using Scalatra.
+Web scraping and parsing was done using Jsoup and Selenium.
+Bootstrap is used for prettifying the page and basic jquery is done to make requests to the web server.